Waaagh! Fellow Barbarians.

 Bicycle chain link legs:

-then repeat.
+Pop out two links exactly using the chain tool, then repeat.
 Take one ball point pen that "clicks".
 Cut a small section off the end of the tube, the one not containing ink, and also cut the spring to match the size of that piece, and repeat, there should be enough spring to match the two tube pieces if you cut them small enough.
 Now take part of the sprue that has an extra little nub where the plastic is injected; I used the fluorescent green plastic from the AOBR weapons template.
 You now need something that looks like an ork would use it for feet.
 Originally I tried to make three toed feet from sprue, but they looked hideous.
 Inspiration struck when I meditated on classic Transformers models and used the tires of yet another 25 cent hotwheels for both the feet, and the hip joints.
 Now, glue/green-stuff the chain, and the ball point shaft/spring together so that they form a triangle.
 Glue the sprue piece to the tire, then glue these to the bottom of the pen shaft.

 Now your in business, and you've just made a vaguely sexual pen-shaft pun.